DylanLacey/parallel_test_tutorial/README.md

 ###Using Saucelabs, Cucumber, and Capybara

 ##Goal
-In this tutorial we will create a rails app from scratch that contain `cucumber .feature` files that we can run in parallel against 6 different browsers.
-Cross browser testing is super important because each browser has its own implementation on how it handles rendering the `DOM` and as developers we want to ensure that our product works with all the browsers our customers are using.
+In this tutorial we will create a rails app from scratch, containing `cucumber .feature` files that we can run in parallel against 6 different browsers.
+Cross browser testing is super important because each browser has its own implementation on how it handles rendering the `DOM` and as developers, we want to ensure that our product works with all the browsers our customers are using.

 The type of tests we will be covering today are called integration tests.
 These tests are fully headed - they simulate the actions of real users by automating the actions of the browser.
-Since many sites today use `javascript` we'll be using the `Selenium Webdriver` to handle these interactions.
+Since many sites today use `javascript` we'll use the `Selenium Webdriver` to handle these interactions.
 Because many large scale apps today follow a `Service Oriented Architecture`,  we'll be building a rails app that solely houses `cucumber .feature` files and their corresponding `step definitions`.
 We can then run them remotely against other applications.

 To implement cross browser testing we'll need to spin up multiple virtual machines where each is configured with the correct OS and browser.
-Such a task is outside the range of this tutorial.
-Instead, we'll be leveraging the awesome tools provided by SauceLabs.
-They have already handled the hard part of provisioning VMs so all we need to do is write our tests and run them using Sauce Labs.
+Such a task is outside the range of this tutorial (sorry!).
+Instead, we'll be leveraging the awesome tools provided by Sauce Labs.
+They've already handled the hard part of provisioning VMs (Virtual Machines) so all we need to do is write our tests and run them using Sauce Labs.
 Moving forward in this tutorial, you'll need a Sauce Labs account, which you can sign up for free [here](http://saucelabs.com/ "saucelabs").

 ##Phase 1: Getting Cucumber Up and Running
 Create a new rails app called super_test